t1/junit-5-structure-demo/README.md

 Most real world tests share only part of the setup with other tests.
 You can extract the common setup and simply add the specific setup in each test;
-just make sure to express that additional setup step in the name of the test, or you may oversee it.
+just make sure to express that additional setup step in the name of the test, or you may overlook it.
 When things get more complex, it's probably better to nest several layers of `Given...` classes, even for `Given...` classes with only one test, just to make all setup steps visible at one place, the class names, and not some in the class names and some in the method names (which is easier to forget).